spark3472/filesystem/README.md

 close an open directory file
 <h5>f_mkdir</h5>
 make a new directory at the specified location
-<h5>f_rmdir</h5>
-delete a specified directory.
-Be sure to remove entire contents and the contents of all subdirectories from the filesystem.
-Do NOT simply remove pointers to directory.
-<h5>f_mount</h5>
-mount a specified file system into your directory tree at a specified location. (cannot mount more than one disk)
-<h5>f_umount</h5>
-unmount a specified file system

 <h4>Shell</h4>
 <h5>cd</h5>
 Moves up/down the directory tree, supports . and ..